 Definition and EtiologyTop

-Immune thrombocytopenia (ITP), formerly termed idiopathic thrombocytopenic purpura, is an acquired immune disease characterized by isolated thrombocytopenia, defined as platelet counts <100×109/L, with no known causes.
+Immune thrombocytopenia (ITP) (previously known as idiopathic thrombocytopenic purpura) is an acquired immune disease characterized by isolated thrombocytopenia, defined as platelet counts <100×109/L, with no known causes.
 For primary ITP, the etiology is unknown.
 Secondary ITP can be caused by certain infections, underlying autoimmune diseases, lymphoproliferative diseases, or drugs.

 Clinical Features and Natural HistoryTop